 The Company reviews the recoverability of long-lived assets whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable through operations.
 To determine if these costs are in excess of their recoverable amount, periodic evaluation of carrying value of capitalized costs and any related property and equipment costs are based upon expected future cash flows and/or estimated salvage value in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC 360"), Property, Plant and Equipment.
-We have not incurred any impairment losses and, therefore, no impairment is reflected in these financial statements.
+The Company's assets susceptible to impairment analysis are the mineral properties described in foot note 4.
+The Company has not incurred any impairment losses and, therefore, no impairment is reflected in these financial statements as the mineral leases are in developments stages and are in good standing as of current, see foot note 4.